-The cooling capacity ( $Cap{TO,C}$ ) of the AC unit is calculated automatically from technician measurements at test-out by the data collection and tracking system software using supply and return air enthalpy measurements and the volumetric airflow (CFM) according to Equation 18.
-There are three methods for estimating the airflow rate.
+The cooling capacity (Cap{TO,C}) of the ACAC/HP unit is calculated automatically from TO technician measurements at test-out by the data collection and tracking system software using supply and return air enthalpy measurements and the volumetric airflow (CFM) according to Equation 18.
+There are three-two methods for estimating the airflow rate.

-- Method 1: Direct air velocity measurements combined with air-grille dimensions times velocity (in feet per second) times 60 minutes per hour [CFM = (grill area ft2)x (airspeed in feet per minute)]. - Method 2: The technician may select an estimate of airflow using the manufacturer's fan charts. - Method 3: The technician uses a manufacturer fan chart to select an estimate of airflow.
-The fan chart used must be provided in the documentation.
+- Method 1 Direct air measurement18: Direct air: Airflow is determined by measuring it directly within the duct itself or at grillesairflow using vane anemometers, hot-wire anemometers, pitot tubes, flow hoods, etc. velocity measurements combined with air grille dimensions times velocity (in feet per second) times 60 minutes per hour [CFM (grill area ft2)x (airspeed in feet per minute)]. - Method 2 :- Manufacturer fan charts: Airflow is determined using the manufacturer's specific.
+The technician may select an estimate of airflow using the manufacturer's estimated fan charts identified in the M&V plan. - Method 3: The technician uses a the manufacturer fan charts for the tuned-up unit to select an estimate of airflow.
+The fan chart used must be specific to the unit and provided in the documentation.
+Generic fan charts or correlations are not allowed.

-The three methods for determining AC system airflow values following completion of the AC tune-up at test out are summarized in Table 5 below.
+The three-two methods for determining ACAC/HP system airflow values following completion of the ACAC/HP tune-up at test out are summarized in Table 10 below.